In this guide

 The humble broadband router is a vital bit of equipment, granting access to the internet and providing home networking.
-But when it comes to security that anonymous blinking box in the corner is often overlooked.
-That can be a huge mistake.
+However when it comes to security that anonymous blinking box in the corner is often overlooked.

-Most likely you use the Wi-Fi router supplied by our ISP.
-And if you don’t there’s a good chance it’s a mass market consumer model from a popular brand like Netgear, D-Link, Belkin or Asus.
-This makes a hacker’s job much easier because a single security exploit could potentially be used to compromise millions of identical routers.
-Compounding this is the fact that many routers still use the default settings, so accessing a router might be as simple as knowing the factory default password.
+Most likely you use the Wi-Fi router supplied by an ISP.
+And if you don’t there’s a good chance it’s a consumer model from a popular brand like Netgear, D-Link, Belkin or Asus.
+This makes a hacker’s job much easier because a single security exploit could be used to compromise millions of identical routers.
+Compounding this is the fact that many routers still use factory default settings, so accessing a router might be as simple as knowing the default password for that brand.

-To perform the following changes access to the router’s settings is required.
+Access to the router’s settings is required to carry out changes to its settings.
 But as each make and model can have slightly different ways of getting to the administrative tools it’s impossible for us to give exact instructions for your particular setup.

 Note that the options themselves can also vary wildly.
 They may be labelled differently and not every router will offer the same choice of settings.
 If you get stuck consult the user manual or search online for a solution specific to your hardware.